Sachinda-Developer/Sachinda-Developer/README.md

 - 👋 Hi, I’m @Sachinda-Developer
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning @ Unviercity
+- 🌱 I’m currently learning @ Univercity
-- 📫 How to reach me - sachinda46@gmaail.com / =94705896042
+- 📫 How to reach me - sachinda46@gmail.com / +94705896042

 <!---
 Sachinda-Developer/Sachinda-Developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.